The 37-acre Vermont Cemetery Preserve was acquired between 1998 and 2012.

 The preserve is home to the federally threatened and State-endangered Mead's milkweed.

-Vermont Cemetery Preserve provides access to the 3.83-mile, paved Tall Grass Greenway Trail, ideal for the following activities:
+Vermont Cemetery Preserve provides access to the 4.04-mile, paved Tall Grass Greenway Trail, and the 2.68-mile, paved Normantown Trail, which are both ideal for the following activities: